cvivas/demo_mafia_OOP_PHP/readme.md

 The traversing and search algorithms include iterative and recursive versions of DFS and iterative version of BFS.

-Most of the complexity is O(N) mainly due to the DFS and BFS algorithms.
+Most of the complexity is O(N) mainly due to the DFS and BFS algorithms, except in a case involving releasing a gangster where complexity is O(N^2)

 A demo of this is available at the following link: <http://damp-fjord-8874.herokuapp.com/>
+You can check the tests accessing the test.php file.